GergoNagy94/terragrunt-stack-boilerplate/terragrunt-boilerplate/README.md

 To add a new unit to the stack:

 1. Add the unit configuration to `units/` directory
-2. Update the `EnabledUnits` variable in your boilerplate configuration
 3. Regenerate the stack files or manually add the unit to `terragrunt.stack.hcl`

 ## Security Considerations